 I particularly recommended the club Reduta in the city center.
 We found a very good jazz there, and again, with a much more reasonable price than that in Paris.
 During my visit, we went for the Tenor Battle, and we absolutely liked it.
 This club has a long history, and you can see that many famous artists have played there.
 If you are lucky, maybe you will find one in Reduta during your visit in Prague.

 3. The zoo

 It might be controversial, but visiting the Prague zoo might worth your trip to the city (of course depending on where you come from).
-It is one of the best zoo I have seen in my life.
-A lot of animals (polar bear, giraffe, gorilla etc.) living in very large and comfortable cages.
-The exhibitions are organized in different themes, and the guide in English is very clear.
+It is one of the best zoos I have seen in my life.
+A lot of animals (polar bears, giraffes, gorillas etc.) living in very large and comfortable cages.
+Exhibitions are organized in different themes, and the guide in English is very clear.

 #Note: This article belongs to the Trilogy series.
 In each article of the series, three photos are used to illustrated a country or a city that I have visited, based on their quality and on the story that they tell.
 I fully understand that this idea is on the edge of being ridiculous, for it is impossible neither to generalize the nature of a city and a country based on my humble and limited experience, nor reduce the their rich characters into three, the series is here to give a very personal opinion on the places that I have been to, and that I love.
 And in the hope of being useful.